davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 #define AUTHOR_ATTRIBUTE_NAME "Author"
 ```

+But we could have avoided all this trouble if the constants were never shared or made global in the first place.
+Really the book XML and movie XML parsers are separate, and should be maintained separately.

-Two takeaways for this in closing:
+Two takeaways for this topic in closing:

-1. Before you add a constant to your code, ask yourself whether you're making the literal value more descriptive, or whether you're going to use the constants in multiple contexts which need to be kept in sync, or if you have other extenuating circumstances.
+1. Before you hoist a value to a constant, ask yourself: does this value need a better name?
+   Or am I going to reference it in multiple places?
-If it's none of the above, consider using the literal value directly instead.
+   If the answer is no for both, consider skipping the constant and just using the value directly.

-2. If you do decide to use a constant, scope it as tightly as possible.
+2. When you do decide to use constants in your code, scope them as tightly as possible.
-   The higher you hoist a constant, the greater risk you run of accidentally coupling unrelated code through the constant.
+   The more globally you define the constant, the greater risk you run of leaking the constant into unrelated scenarios.
+   An necessary constant only reduces readability, but an overscoped constant can lead to real bugs.

 ---

-I rebranded this and flattended it a bit.
-Now it's an examination of commonly abused best practices.

-* Hiding every literal in a constant
+More topics:

 * The 'everything is an interface' anti-pattern
 * Abusing dependency injection/inversion of control
 * Hiding code instead of abstracting